Patient Care Services

-- Pastoral Reflection - reflection on one's self as a person and pastor in relationship to persons in crisis, the supervisor, and peer group members, as well as the curriculum and institutional setting.
+- Pastoral Reflection - reflection on one's self as a person and pastor in relationship to persons in crisis, the Certified Educator, and peer group members, as well as the curriculum and institutional setting.

 - Pastoral Formation - focus on personal and pastoral identity issues in learning and ministry.

-- Pastoral Competence - deepening and unfloding of competence in pastoral function, pastoral skills, and knowledge of theology and the behavioral sciences.
+- Pastoral Competence - deepening and unfolding of competence in pastoral function, pastoral skills, and knowledge of theology and the behavioral sciences.